 In charge of providing common functionalities for the M2M services.
-It is mainly in charge of collecting the status and configuration information of sensors and controlling them via the smartphone and/or M2M gateway
+It is mainly in charge of collecting the status and configuration information of sensors and controlling them via the smartphone and/or M2M gateway.

 M2M Service Providers

 Companies which provide its own M2M services for the user through the M2M Service Platform.
 The M2M Service Providers can be various according to the types of services.